 En Gijón, whose Holy Week dates back to the seventeenth century, highlights the image of his images, recovered after the civil war.

-En Villaviciosa It is said that celebrates the oldest Holy Week of all Asturias.
-The Brotherhood of Our Father Jesus Nazareno composed by more than 2000 cofrades is the center of all religious acts.
+En Villaviciosa it is said to celebrate the oldest Easter of all Asturian women.
+The Brotherhood of Nuestro Padre Jesús Nazareno, made up of more than 2000 brothers, is the center of all religious acts.
+Festival of Regional Tourist Interest.

 Luarca It enjoys some of the most multitudinous and devout processions of the Asturian West.